palnex/sbox_ast_graph/README.md

 >
 > Please note that even this high-level architectural overview and documentation do not 100% reflect the exact current state of the codebase yet.
 I am actively testing, refactoring, and debugging the parser, MCP integration, and AI logic.
 >
-> If you encounter any ambiguities while reviewing the repository, feeding the codebase into an AI assistant (like Cursor or Claude) will give you a live breakdown of the current implementation.
+> If you encounter any ambiguities while reviewing the repository, feeding the codebase into an AI assistant will give you a live breakdown of the current implementation.
 >
 > Hi Facepunch team :3